Could Art Therapy Help Your Migraine?

-Well, counselling or psychotherapy may be able to help to reduce the frequency of your attacks.
-It is possible, however, that your headaches/migraines may persist despite counselling or psychotherapy (even though therapy is likely to be helpful in other ways)
+Well, it’s possible (but by no means guaranteed) that therapy may be able to help to reduce the frequency of your attacks.
+However, your headaches/migraines could persist despite counselling or psychotherapy (even though therapy could of course be helpful to you in other ways).

-So… no miracle cure, but there’s definitely some hope!
+So Art Therapy for migraine isn’t a miracle cure; but there’s definitely some hope!

 Everyone who suffers from headaches or migraine will have their own unique pattern of causes and triggers.
-This is usually a complex mixture of genetics, physical triggers (such as foods, smells, hormonal patterns, or weather conditions), and emotional triggers (such as stress, anxiety, held-in feelings, or unprocessed grief).
+This may be a mixture of:

 Nadia came for therapy feeling exhausted and depressed.
-Her migraine attacks and headaches had been getting increasingly frequent, and she felt sure that it was because she often felt so “wound-up” inside.
+Her migraine attacks and other headaches had been getting increasingly frequent.

-First, I checked whether she had visited her GP about this (she had) and I suggested she might return there, to discuss trying a different preventive medication.
+First, I checked whether she had visited her GP (primary care physician) about this (it’s important to check out if there are any issues requiring medical attention).
+She had, but I suggested she might return there, to discuss trying a different preventive medication.

 Discovering the wisdom inside